 Clause 31 - Application by agency

-78. Where an agency considers that a proposed act or practice of theirs may breach an IPP, it may apply to the DPA in writing for a determination that the public interest in the doing of the act or practice outweighs to a substantial degree the public interest in adherence to the IPP.
+78. Where an agency proposes to do an act or engage in a practice that may breach an IPP, it may apply to the DPA in writing for a clearance determination under cl.30.

 Clause 32 - Publication of application